-.
-Will you please State your name, address and occupation.
+Will you please state your name, address and occupation.
+5

-My name is John R. Rowe, Jr. My business address is 702 North Franklin Street, Tampa, Florida 33602.
-Assistant Vice President of Tampa Electric Company.
+My name is John R. Rowe, Jr. My business address is 702 North Franklin Street, Tampa, Florida 33602. amAssistant Vice President of Tampa Electric Company.

-11 Please describe your educational background and business 12 experience.
+Please describe your educational background and business 11 0 experience.

+14 A.

-14 A. I was educated in the public schools of Birmingham, Alabama; Dvansville, Indiana; Mt. and Lebanon, Pennsylvania.
-I was graduated in June, 1962 from the Georgia Institute of Technology with a Bachelor of Science degree in Industrial Management, and from the University of South Florida in March, 1971 with a Master of Business Administration degree.
-I am a Certified Public Accountant licensed to practice in Florida and a member of the American Institute of CPAs, the Florida Institute of CPAs, --- and the National Association of Accountants.
-I joined Tampa Electric Company in July, 1962 and I have served in various capacities in the Personnel, Customer Accounting,
+I was educated in the public schools of Birmingham, Indiana; Alabama; Evansville, 2200 Mt.
+Lebanon, I was graduated in June, 1962 from the Pennsvlvania.
+Georgia Institute of Technology with a Bachelor of Science degree in Industrial Management, and from the University of South Florida in March, 1971 with a Master of Business Administration degree.
+I am a Certified Public Accountant licensed to practice in Florida and a member of American Institute of CPAs, the Florida Institute of CPAs, and the National Association of Accountants.
+Tampa Electric Company in July, 1962 and I have served in various capacities in the Personnel, Customer Accounting,